crossplane-contrib/function-cue/README.md

 `status` of the composite resource.

 (*) Note that it is not necessary for the cue source code to be in a single file.
 It can span multiple files in a single package and depend on other packages.
-You use the `package-script` sub-command of `xp-function-cue` to create the self-contained script.
+You use the `package-script` sub-command of `fn-cue-tools` to create the self-contained script.
 This, in turn, uses `cue def --inline-imports` under the covers.

 The names of the request and response objects are configurable in the function input.

-See the [example implementation](examples/simple/platform/compositions/xs3bucket/runtime/) to get a sense of how the composition works.
+See the [example implementation](examples/simple/pkg/compositions/s3bucket) to get a sense of how the composition works.
 A detailed walkthrough can be found in the [README](examples/simple/) for the example.

 ## Debug output for specific XRs